TheWover/donut/docs/api.md

 <h2 id="loader">Extending The Loader</h2>

-<p>Donut was never designed with modularity in mind, however, a new version in future will try to facilitate extending the loader without intimate knowledge of how the loader works at a low-level.
+<p>Donut was never designed with modularity in mind, however, a new version in future will try to simplify the process of extending the loader, so that others can write their own code for it.
 Currently, simple changes to the loader can sometimes require lots of changes to the entire code base and this isn't really ideal.
 If for any reason you want to update the loader to include additional functionality, the following steps are required.</p>

 <h3>1.
 Declare the function pointers</h3>